You’ve seen it on everything from socks to The Simpsons to cocktail napkins, but how much do you really know about Edvard Munch's The Scream?

 6. It inspired the mask of Wes Craven's Scream killer.

-The director of the hit slasher franchise counts Munch's Scream as one of his favorite works of art, and has said, "It's a classic reference to just the pure horror of parts of the 20th century, or perhaps just human existence."
+Craven counts Munch's The Scream as one of his favorite works of art, and has said, "It's a classic reference to just the pure horror of parts of the 20th century, or perhaps just human existence."
+Which would explain why Ghostface's mask in Scream bears some striking similarities.

 7. The Scream also influenced Doctor Who.

-In the re-launched sci-fi series, the beloved Doctor faces off against universe threatening aliens known as the Silence.
-Executive producer Steven Moffat confessed the look of these terrifying creators was inspired in part by Munch's Scream.
+In the re-launched sci-fi series, the beloved Doctor faces off against universe-threatening aliens known as the Silents.
+Executive producer Steven Moffat confessed the look of these terrifying creatures was inspired in part by Munch's Scream.

 8. Thieves left a mocking note when The Scream was first stolen.